GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/random_scenario_sampling/random_scenario_sampling.md

 Earlier we noted that the random scenarios are assigned weights in two ways, which will differ somewhat when a nontrivial `event_importance` is specified.

-The *regular* importance sampling weights, as employed above, can be used to compute unbiased estimates of the max-stage exceedance-rates.
+The *basic* importance-sampling weights, as employed above, can be used to compute unbiased estimates of the max-stage exceedance-rates.